robot-tools/iconograph/README.md

 Optional flags:

-`--other-cert` specifies a chain certificate, such as your intermediate cert.
-It may be specified more than once.

 `--default-rollout` specifies the percentage rollout for new images; it defaults to zero.
 The units are
 [basis points](https://en.wikipedia.org/wiki/Basis_point); 10000 means 100%.

+`--max-images` sets the number of recent images to keep.
+Older images are deleted.

+`--other-cert` specifies a chain certificate, such as your intermediate cert.
+It may be specified more than once.

 To push a rollout to more targets, edit /image/path/manifest.json.unsigned, and change rollout_\u2031 (u2031 is ‱, the symbol for basis point).
 Save,